Updated as of April 2022

 - To help reassure and guide parents through early introduction, we also require a public healthcare system that can support executing these recommendations.
 For instance, having a system that can identify and triage high-risk infants across all levels of healthcare, so they are given priority access to medical professionals and have the best chance possible of preventing this medical condition.

-We will continue to keep you updated on our advocacy efforts in this area and others throughout the year.
+We will continue to keep you updated on our advocacy efforts in this area and others.